AregevDev/raylib/WGPU_TODO.md

 ### Unresolved / Gotchas
 #### Project Setup
+- [ ] Should we write a script that automates the bundling of `wgpu-native`?
+- [ ] `wgpu-native` uses git submodules for its dependencies. `raylib` doesn't.
+For now, we bundle a modified version of `wgpu-native` in `raylib`'s repository.
 - [ ] The `wgpu-native` library is huge (~250MB) Need to optimize for size when building the library.
 - [ ] Should we build the library from source? `wgpu-native` provides binary release on GitHub as well.
 Should we support both options?